tgbugs/blackfynn-python/docs/tutorials/timeseries.rst

 .. code-block:: python
    :linenos:

-    # show general channel informatio for our first file
+    # show general channel information for our first file
     print("---------------- Information for File: {} ----------------\n".format(str(ts1.name)))

     # nicely print the names and IDs of the channels for the first timeseries file